cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 new Point(2, 4).Deconstruct(out x, out y);
 ```

-Deconstructors can be added to types declared outside the source code by defining them as a extension method:
+Deconstructors can be added to types declared outside the source code by defining them as an extension method:

 ```cs
 public static class PointExtensions